julianburr/react-firebase-context/README.md

 ## Why?

-Dealing with data flows of any kind is always a huge pain in the butt.
+Dealing with data flows of any kind is always a huge pain in the a\**.
 With this library I am trying to make it a bit simpler and less painful.

 The general concept is to have everything Firebase related (or any of its services) stored and passed through to your components via the React Context API.